SirIle/tad2017/README.md

 }
 ```

-Create a new file _.webpack.config.js_ at the project root level
+Create a new file _webpack.config.js_ at the project root level

 ```javascript
 module.exports = {